 Gem 2: Interstate 15 from Vegas to Los Angeles.

 Once my Vegas trip ended, the west coast one had officially begun.
-My goal was to reach a close friend living in Los Angeles before dark, but on the way, I was looking to find great hiking/nature spots to see and let me tell you, what I didn’t realize until I started on the road was how beautiful and scenic the drive that was Interstate 15 would turn out to be (see more scenic drives).
+My goal was to reach a close friend living in Los Angeles before dark, but on the way, I was looking to find great hiking/nature spots to see and let me tell you, what I didn’t realize until I started on the road was how beautiful and scenic the drive that was Interstate 15 would turn out to be and these are some of the many in the United States (see more scenic drives in North America):

 In fact for about 5 or more hours, I was constantly stunned at how the dessert landscape would slowly turn green as I went further and further south west and the spectacular mountain views I could see in every direction.
 The road as well is a treat as some of them are in such high elevations, that it feels you are literally in the skies and inside the clouds, I am not kidding:

 Truly, California is the most beautiful state I have seen (Their coast however is second to Oregon’s and you’ll see why).
 And while there were so many places I had the chance to visit (Mojave preserve or Death Valley), I elected to finally stop within Angeles National Forest and that was because of the next gem which stood out…

 Gem 3: Mormon Rocks.